google-gemini/cookbook/README.md

 Thank you for developing with the Gemini API!
 We’re excited to see what you create.

-Bing bong - testing an edit
+Bing bong - testing an edit.
+Actually we want to say this instead.